 Many experts agree that the Great Firewall of China is built to discourage regular Web users from accessing censored websites.
-After all, bypassing the firewall is actually quite easy and all you need is a reliable VPN.
+After all, bypassing the firewall is relatively easy and all you need is a reliable VPN.
 Therefore, the main goal of this action isn’t to catch those using a VPN.

-Using VPNs within legal limits (avoiding the dark Web or any kind of criminal activity) will not get you in trouble.
+Using VPNs within legal limits (avoiding the ‘dark Web’ or any kind of criminal activity) will not get you in trouble.
 However, selling VPNs is a tricky business.
 There were reports of a man sentenced to nine months in jail for selling VPNs.
 Yet, we haven’t seen any other news of the authorities punishing individuals for using VPNs.

-Well, this depends on the chosen VPN.
+This depends on the chosen VPN.
 While the majority of the popular VPN services support PayPal, which is a way to keep your subscription alive, only a handful support payment options like Chinese bank cards, Union Pay, and AliPay.
 One of the VPNs that stands out in this manner is ExpressVPN.

 How to Access Facebook in China – via a VPN, Proxy, or SSH?

 You might already know that Google is still banned in China.
 So, how do foreigners check their Gmail accounts?
 The easy answer is – they can’t since Google services are not available in this country (unless you use a powerful VPN, of course).